thoughtbot/guides/README.md

 This is a branch of the original [Thoughtbot, inc](http://thoughtbot.com/community) [Guides](https://github.com/thoughtbot/guides)

-The original guides have been modified for use internally by [DigitalAugment Inc.](http://digitalaugment.com)
+The original guides have been modified for use by [DigitalAugment Inc.](http://digitalaugment.com)

 Thank you, [contributors](https://github.com/thoughtbot/guides/graphs/contributors)!